PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {{ resize_image_w(path="hive/vm-test-home.png", width=450) }}
 </div>

-This concludes the tutorial.
-In next chapters we will discuss the cell organization.
+This tutorial concludes here.
+In the upcoming chapters, we will discuss cell organization.

 {{ end() }}

 # Standard Cell Structure

-Now when we already know how to create cell blocks and how to connect them a question arises about the organization of the hive.
-What one cell encompasses and of which types of cell blocks it consists?
+Now that we already know how to create cell blocks and how to connect them, a question arises regarding the organization of the hive.
+What does one cell encompass and what types of cell blocks does it consist of?

-First I will present
+First, I will present
 [Lord-Valen's configuration.nix](https://github.com/Lord-Valen/configuration.nix)
-that, I believe, originates from recommended structures used in Standard.
-In the next I will present my own domain language that I hope is tiny bit more self-explanatory.
+which, I believe, originates from the recommended structures used in Standard.
+Next, I will present my own domain language that I hope is a tiny bit more self-explanatory.

-Valen's comb contains three crypticly named cells:
+Valen's comb contains three cells.

 - lord-valen
 - repo
 - sioux

-Cell "lord-valen" is biggest and I focused on it with further studies.
-I opened each cell block and recorded which other cell block does it use.
-The result came up in the form of the following diagram:
+The cell labeled "lord-valen" is the largest, and I dedicated my attention to studying it further.
+I proceeded to open each cell block and documented which other cell block it utilizes.
+The outcome was presented in the form of the following diagram:

 <!-- prettier-ignore-start -->
 {% mermaid() %}